 The University is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment the University expects Staff and others who have concerns about any aspect of the University's activities to come forward and voice those concerns.
+In line with that commitment the University expects staff and others who have

+concerns about any aspect of the University's activities to come forward and voice those concerns.
 If you wish to make a report in writing, please use this pro-forma.

-concerns.
-If you wish to make a report in writing, please use this pro-forma.
 Please provide details of the background of the concern and provide relevant dates, times, locations and the identities of those involved where possible.
 You may attach additional sheets if required.

+1

 Please provide the reasons why you are particularly concerned about the situation.

 Please give your name and details as requested below.
 The University is only prepared to investigate anonymous allegations in exceptional circumstances.
 If you insist on withholding your details, please give your reasons for doing so.
+F

+Your Name:

+Name of School/Service:

+Contact Telephone number:

+Date: T

+Declaration: L

-Your Name: Name of School/Service: Contact Telephone number: Date: Declaration: I confirm that the above statements are true to the best of my knowledge, information and belief.
-Prior to signing this form, I have read and understood the Public Interest Disclosure (Whistleblowing) Policy (June 2018).
-(Signature) NB.
+I confirm that the above statements are true to the best of my knowledge, information and belief.
+Prior to signing this form, I have read and understood the Public Interest Disclosure (Whistleblowing) Policy June 2022

+(Signature)

+NB.
 If you are sending this report via internal or external mail please send marked "strictly private and confidential for the attention of the addressee only".